Horizon Psychiatry

 Fee Schedule & Hours

-Horizon Psychiatry is a direct pay practice.
-This means that I do not take insurance or Medicare / Medicaid and am an out-of-network provider.
-Please reach out so we can discuss your situation and we will work together to create the right treatment package for you.
+Horizon Psychiatry is a patient-centered, not payer-centered, practice.
+This means that I do not take insurance, or Medicare / Medicaid and am an out-of-network provider.
+I do provide a superbill - a detailed invoice for privately-insured clients to request possible reimbursement.

-For those with private insurance, I can help verify whether you have any out-of-network (OON) benefits through Reimbursify.
+If you have private insurance, I can verify whether you have any out-of-network (OON) benefits through Reimbursify.

 Click here to complete their form and I will follow-up with you regarding the results.